Extending Partial Representations of Circle Graphs: Definitions and Preliminaries

 For a word $\tau$ and a symbol $u$ we write $u \in \tau$, if $u$ appears at least once in $\tau$.
 Thus, $\tau$ is also used to denote the set of symbols occurring in $\tau$.
 A word $\tau$ is a \emph{subword} of $\sigma$, if $\tau$ appears consecutively in $\sigma$.
 A word $\tau$ is a \emph{subsequence} of $\sigma$, if the word $\tau$ can be obtained from $\sigma$ by deleting some symbols.
 We say that $u$ \emph{alternates} with $v$ in $\tau$, if $uvuv$ or $vuvu$ is a subsequence of $\tau$.
 The corresponding definitions also apply to circular words.
 If $\sigma$ and $\tau$ are two words, we denote their concatenation by $\sigma \tau$.

-The above interpretation of circle graphs as interval overlap graphs allows to associate each representation $\calR$ of $G$ with the unique circular word $\tau$ over $V$.
+The above interpretation of circle graphs as interval overlap graphs allows us to associate each representation $\calR$ of $G$ with a unique circular word $\tau$ over $V$.
 The word $\tau$ is obtained by the circular order of the endpoints of the chords in $\calR$ as they appear along the circle when traversed clockwise.
 The occurrences of $u$ and $v$ alternate in $\tau$ if and only if $uv \in E(G)$.
 For example $\calR$ in Fig.~\ref{fig:partial_representation_example} corresponds to the circular word $\tau = susxvxtutwvw$.
+Notice that each vertex appears exactly twice in $\tau$.
+A circular subsequence $\tau'$ of $\tau$ is \emph{induced} by $V'\subseteq V(G)$ if $\tau'$ is obtained from $\tau$ by deleting symbols in $V(G)\setminus V'$.

-Let $G$ be a circle graph, and let $\calR$ be its representation with the corresponding circular word $\tau$.
-If $G'$ is an induced subgraph of $G$, then the subsequence of $\tau$ consisting of the vertices in $G'$ is a circular word $\sigma$.
-This $\sigma$ corresponds to a representation $\calR'$ of $G'$ which is extended by $\calR$.
+\heading{Partial Representations.} Partial representations are defined in~\cite{KKV} and other papers as representations of induced subgraphs.
+In this paper, we consider the following more general definition.
+A \emph{partial representation} $\calR'$ of a circle graph $G$ is given by a circular word $\tau'$ consisting of symbols of $V(G)$ such that each $u \in V(G)$ appears at most twice in $\tau'$.
+A representation $\calR$ of $G$ corresponding to a circular word $\tau$ \emph{extends} $\calR'$ if and only if $\tau'$ is a subsequence of $\tau$.
+The endpoints in $\tau'$ and the corresponding vertices are called \emph{pre-drawn}.
+If a pre-drawn vertex $u$ has both occurrences in $\tau'$, the chord $C_u$ is \emph{pre-drawn}.